argumentcomputer/yatima-lang-alpha/hashexpr/README.md

 ## hash-expr atoms: Type codes and Syntax sugars for data literals

-`#atom` is a tables of prefix codes which describe the type of the encoded bytes, as well as a textual syn
+`#atom` is a tables of prefix codes which describe the type of the encoded bytes, as well as a textual syntax for each encoding

 | type     | code   | description                            | atom syntax                                          |
 | -------- | ------ | -------------------------------------- | ---------------------------------------------------- |